resque/resque-scheduler/README.md

 ### Running in the background

-(Only supported with ruby >= 1.9).
 There are scenarios where it's helpful for the resque worker to run itself in the background (usually in combination with PIDFILE).
 Use the BACKGROUND option so that rake will return as soon as the worker is started.